Xanhos/Mods-Profile-Selectionner-Baldur-s-Gate-3/README.md

 Leave: Exits the application.

 🤝 Contributing

 Contributions are welcome!
 If you want to improve this tool, feel free to fork the repository and submit a pull request.

-Fork the Project.

-Create your Feature Branch (git checkout -b feature/AmazingFeature).

-Commit your Changes (git commit -m 'Add some AmazingFeature').

-Push to the Branch (git push origin feature/AmazingFeature).

-Open a Pull Request.